zcaceres/easy-agent/README.md

 Remember to run `bun run check-types` to ensure type safety when making changes.

 ## How to Make a Tool

+The simplest possible way to make an agent is to call `bun run add-tool` and follow the prompts.

 1. Create a new file in the `tools` directory, e.g., `tools/my-custom-tool.ts`: